graphsignal/graphsignal-python/README.md

 Graphsignal is a machine learning inference observability platform.
 It allows ML engineers and MLOps teams to:

-* Monitor, troubleshoot and optimize inference by analyzing performance bottlenecks, resource utilization and errors.
+* Monitor, troubleshoot and optimize inference by analyzing performance, data and errors.
 * Start measuring and profiling server applications and batch jobs automatically by adding a few lines of code.
 * Use Graphsignal in local, remote or cloud environment without installing any additional software or opening inbound ports.
 * Keep data private; no code or data is sent to Graphsignal cloud, only statistics and metadata.